anm/anm.github.com/blog/_posts/2011-07-18-MongoDB-Marketing.md

 I kept going to see what interesting feature I would discover next.
 There were puzzles to solve and immediate feedback.

-The tutorial could probably be made a bit prettier, especially before it starts.
-Perhaps adding the leaf logo would help to decorate it.
-There is also the slight barrier of being presented with three choices before you can start
-- a direct link to the tutorial may be what most people want, then the book and Geospatial tutorial can follow.
-Once started though, I was too busy thinking about the tasks to notice the design.

 Where did this tutorial come from?
 Well it was made by <a href="http://openmymind.net/about">Karl Seguin</a>.
 Why?
 I don't know but presumably he enjoyed using it and could see that Mongo was something people